 You know you need to add this to your to-do list if when you take your dog for a walk you feel like instead your dog is the one walking you!
 It can sometimes be hard to motivate yourself to get up and go for a walk.
 But it is even harder to get motivated and enjoy a walk with your favorite companion if they are constantly pulling and tugging you in every direction.
 At SitStay, we offer a wide variety of dog training tools that can help you to train your dog to do pretty much anything, including learning to become a respectful walking buddy.

 This skill helps your dog know that you are in charge of the walk and that you are the alpha in the pack.
 This skill is also a must have if you ever wish to walk your dog without a lead or leash.
 Even with a leash or lead it is so much more enjoyable to go on a walk and have your dog heel to you instead of you trying to keep up with whatever direction or pace your dog thinks you should walk at.
-Try using our great Cloud Star Treats for your heel training sessions they are fun and delectable.
+Try using our great Kronch 100% pure and natural fish treats for your heel training sessions they are fun, delectable and healthy.

-First, get a clicker for your right hand and a handful of training treats in your left hand.
-Zuke's Mini Naturals make a great healthy and delicious incentive while training.
+First, clicker training has proven to be one of the most effective ways to get results fast.
+We also suggest having some quality treats on hand.
+The reinforcement makes all the difference.
+First get a clicker for your right hand and a handful of training treats in your left hand.
+Brown Beggars is our personal choice and they make a great healthy and delicious incentive while training.
 Keep extras in your pocket if you plan to do a longer training session.
 Start your heel training in a non-distracting familiar environment, like your living room, basement, or a fenced in backyard.

 Second, you will position your pup on your left-hand side.
 Have them sit and stay then quickly reward them with a click and a treat.
 Have your dog sit calmly next to you until you are ready to walk.
 Make sure you wait to start until they are calmly following your first more simple commands before beginning your more advanced heel training.
 You will also want to make sure they are fully focused on you!
 Clickers are used to show your dog they have successfully followed your command and to keep their focus solely on you.